Maid Maleen: Cultural legacy

-A retelling of this story is told by Shannon Hale in the 2007 young adults novel Book of a Thousand Days.
+A retelling of this story is told by Shannon Hale in the 2007 young adult novel Book of a Thousand Days.

-Another retelling is in the 1999-2007 manga Ludwig Revolution.
+Another retelling is in the 1999-2007 manga Ludwig Revolution, and another in the Daughter of Arden series by Loren Warnemuende.

 The 2015 television film Prinzessin Maleen is based on the fairy-tale.

+The poet Anya Silver rewrites this story in her sonnet "Maid Maleen" published in 2015.

+In Stephen King's 2022 novel Fairy Tale, an underground prison is called "the Deep Maleen".